 Dashlane stands out among its excellent competition thanks to its many features, great interface and friendly pricing.
-Though nothing is perfect, Dashlane comes pretty damn close.
-Check out our full review to see why we rank it number one.
+Though nothing is perfect, it comes pretty damn close.
+Check out our full Dashlane review to see why we rank it number one.

 Free plan available

 Dashlane sits among the best password managers around, stuffed full of features that other options can’t contend with.
 More than that, though, it provides a unique security structure that keeps your account safe.
 In this updated Dashlane review, we’re going to look at the latest version to see if it’s still worth the price.

 If you’re unaware, Dashlane raised its rates from $40 per year to $60 per year in 2018, following the launch of version six.
 This price increase came with a handful of new features, including a VPN and dark web monitoring.
 During this review, we’re going to look at the new price and features, as well as check up on security, usability and support.

 Although Dashlane is more expensive than other password managers, it’s much more robust.
 The added features are more than worth an extra couple of dollars per month.
 Thankfully, if you can’t pay, Dashlane also has a generous free plan, so there’s no reason not to try it out.